BDC Hamburger Icon

 While some companies focus their marketing efforts around the holiday season, other times of the year also offer selling opportunities.
 Use seasonal marketing strategies to offer college students products and services no matter what month it is.

 College students change addresses often but love to get mail nonetheless.
-Direct mail is an easy and effective way to excite them about your company.
-Don’t neglect students’ email inboxes, though, as most students check their email at least once daily.
+Direct mail is an easy and effective way to get your company some attention from Gen Z. Don’t neglect students’ email inboxes either, as most students check their email at least once daily.

 [Check out our reviews of the best email marketing software.]

 You can market to college students by providing affordable products and services.
 Although college students are no strangers to splurging, they are often on a tighter budget than most.
-They will more likely become customers if you make prices more reasonable.
+They will more likely become customers if you make prices more reasonable — and they might stay customers well beyond getting their diploma.

 Offering incentives to college students will make them more likely to shop with your company.
 For instance, providing college students with discounts can be a great way to attract new customers and maintain existing ones.